tarwn/lessthandot-hugo/blogs/content/posts/2009-02-01-how-to-enable-xp_cmdshell-on-sql-server-2005.md

 _Server: Msg 15281, Level 16, State 1, Procedure xp_cmdshell, Line 1

 SQL Server blocked access to procedure 'sys.xp\_cmdshell' of component 'xp\_cmdshell' because this component is turned off as part of the security configuration for this server.
 A system administrator can enable the use of 'xp\_cmdshell' by using sp\_configure.
-For more information about enabling 'xp_cmdshell', see “Surface Area Configuration” in SQL Server Books Online._
+For more information about enabling 'xp_cmdshell', see "Surface Area Configuration" in SQL Server Books Online._

 This is done for security reasons.
 I see a bunch of Google searches hitting our site with a search like this: How do I enable xp_cmdshell in SQL Server 2005?
 Well you can do it two ways; one is with a script and the other with the Surface Configuration Tool